FuelLabs/fuel-specs/specs/protocol/abi.md

 ### Function signature

 The signature is composed of the function name with the parenthesized list of comma-separated parameter types without spaces.
 All strings encoded with UTF-8.
 For custom types such as `enum` and `struct`, there is a prefix added to the parenthesized list (see below).
+Generic `struct` and `enum` types also accept a list of comma-separated type arguments in between angle brackets right after the prefix.

 For instance, to compute the selector for the following function: